Frequently Asked Questions about EGR 151-152-153-154-156

 Who will teach EGR 151, EGR 152, and EGR 156?

-Professor Claire Gmachl from Electrical Engineering will teach EGR 151, while Professor Andrew Houck from Operations Research and Financial Engineering will teach EGR 152.
+Professor Claire Gmachl from Electrical Engineering will teach EGR 151, while Professor Andrew Houck from Electrical Engineering will teach EGR 152.
 Professor Jeremy Kasdin will teach EGR 156.

 Can I take one course and not the other?